mineiros-io/terraform-aws-iam-role/README.md

   Create an inline IAM policy, Attach custom or AWS managed policies.
 Create an IAM instance profile.

 ## Getting Started
-Basic usage to grant an AWS Account with Account ID `123456789012` access to assume a role that grants full access to AWS Simple Storage Service (S3)
+Basic usage for granting an AWS Account with Account ID `123456789012` access to assume a role that grants full access to AWS Simple Storage Service (S3)

 ```hcl